configcat/docs/docs/integrations/jira.md

 3. Get your ConfigCat Public API credentials: https://app.configcat.com/my-account/public-api-credentials
 4. Click authorize.

+> Every Jira user should authorize ConfigCat in Jira who wants to use the ConfigCat Feature Flags Jira Cloud Plugin.

 ## Usage

 1. Open any Issue on your Jira board.